 This morning take a political tour of Jerusalem visiting areas of East Jerusalem.
 Learn about the way in which the settlements are built and the division of the region.
 This afternoon is at leisure in Jerusalem, you may like to take a walk on the city walls or do some shopping in the bazaar.
 (B,L)

-This morning we head to Ramallah and take a walk around the city centre, a modern city with a bustling bazaar and also visit the Yasser Arafat tomb and museum.
-After lunch we continue on to the village of Taybeh, a small village on top of a hill surrounded by olive groves.
-The village has a Byzantine Church and also a local brewery and winery, we tour the brewery and the winery before continuing on to Nablus to stay overnight in the old city.
+After breakfast head to Ramallah and take a walk around the city centre, a modern city with a bustling bazaar and also visit the Yasser Arafat tomb and museum.
+After lunch continue on to the village of Taybeh, a small village on top of a hill surrounded by olive groves.
+The village has a Byzantine Church and also a local brewery and winery, where you tour the brewery and the winery before continuing on to Nablus to stay overnight in the old city.
 (B,L,D)

 Nablus sits between two hills and the old city is a weaving labyrinth of streets and Ottoman architecture.
 A walk around the city takes us through these narrow alleyways to spice shops, mosques and traditional knafeh makers where the sweet syrupy cheese dessert is made.
-We also visit the biblical site of Jacob’s Well.
-From here we visit the Roman ruins in the village of Sebastiya before we leave the West Bank and drive to the city of Nazareth.
+You also visit the biblical site of Jacob’s Well.
+From here visit the Roman ruins in the village of Sebastiya before you leave the West Bank and drive to the city of Nazareth.
 (B,L,D)

 In Nazareth’s old city is the modern Basilica of the Annunciation built on the site of the Annunciation, showing some of the archaeological discoveries as well as showcasing gifts from the Roman Catholic Church around the world.
-After drive on to Haifa - a large port city where we visit the Bahai Gardens and see the German Colony architecture.
-Driving up the coast brings us to Acre where the walled old city sits on a small promontory, here we explore the remains of the Crusader city as well as the Ottoman Fortress.
+After drive on to Haifa - a large port city where you visit the Bahai Gardens and see the German Colony architecture.
+Driving up the coast brings you to Acre where the walled old city sits on a small promontory, here you explore the remains of the Crusader city as well as the Ottoman Fortress.
 (B,L,D)

-The Lake of Galilee featured in a number of Biblical stories and we stop to see the sites of a couple of these and look out across the waters.
-Driving on in to the hills we cross the pre-1967 border and head in to the Golan Heights to visit one or two of the villages where the Syrians remain, the majority of them Druze.
-The hills here have a pleasant climate and we take a walk and learn about the local communities before returning to Nazareth.
+The Lake of Galilee is featured in a number of Biblical stories and for you stop to see the sites of a couple of these and look out across the waters.
+Driving on into the hills you cross the pre-1967 border and head in to the Golan Heights to visit one or two of the villages where the Syrians remain, the majority of them Druze.
+The hills here have a pleasant climate and you take a walk and learn about the local communities before returning to Nazareth.
 (B,L,D)

-Heading back to the coast we visit Caesarea, a port city built by Herod and for a while the region’s capital.
+Heading back to the coast you visit Ceasarea, a port city built by Herod and for a while the region’s capital.
 The impressive remains include a theatre, hippodrome and columns as well as some detailed mosaics, all sitting peacefully by the sandy beach and the gentle Mediterranean.
-After lunch we drive on to the airport for the return flight.
-(B,L)
+After lunch drive on to the airport and return to the UK.
+(B)

 |Itinerary Dates||From Price||Single Room Supp.|